 - a.
-Identify existing or potential native title rights and interests, including any areas and objects that are of particular significance to Indigenous peoples and communities, possibly impacted by the proposed action and the potential for managing those impacts. - b.
-Describe any Indigenous consultation that has been undertaken, or will be undertaken, in relation to the proposed action and their outcomes.
-This should include: - details regarding the specific Indigenous groups and Traditional Owners consulted and an indication of the areas, both tangible and intangible, of cultural significance across the proposed action area.
-Note the consultation recommendations by the National Indigenous Australians Agency (NIAA) at Attachment 3 and must be addressed in the PER. - ii. a discussion about how impacts to areas and/or objects of Indigenous cultural significance (tangible and intangible) are avoided, mitigated or minimised. - c.
-The department considers that best practice consultation, in accordance with the Interim Engaging with First Nations People and Communities on Assessments and Approvals under the EPBC Act (2023).
+The PER must identify existing or potential native title rights and interests. - b.
+The PER must identify any areas and objects that are of particular significance to Indigenous peoples and communities possibly impacted by the proposed action and the potential for managing those impacts. - c.
+The PER must describe any Indigenous consultation that has been undertaken, or will be undertaken, in relation to the proposed action and their outcomes.
+This should include: - details regarding the specific Indigenous groups and Traditional Owners consulted and an indication of the areas, both tangible and intangible, of cultural significance across the referral area - ii. a discussion about how impacts to areas and/or objects of Indigenous cultural significance (tangible and intangible) are avoided, mitigated or minimised. - d.
+Descriptions of any state requirements for approval or conditions that apply, or that the proponent reasonably believes are likely to apply, to the proposed action with regards to Indigenous peoples and communities. - e.
+The department considers that best practice consultation, in accordance with the Interim EPBC Act (2023).

-9. ENVIRONMENTAL RECORD OF PERSON(S) PROPOSING TO TAKE THE ACTION
+11. ENVIRONMENTAL RECORD OF PERSON(S) PROPOSING TO TAKE THE ACTION

-The information provided must include details of any proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources against:

-- i. the person proposing to take the action - ii. for an action for which a person has applied for a permit, the person making the application - iii. if the person is a body corporate-the history of its executive officers in relation to environmental matters - iv.
+- a.
+The information provided in the PER must include details of any proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources against: - i. the person proposing to take the action - ii. for an action for which a person has applied for a permit, the person making the application - iii. if the person is a body corporate-the history of its executive officers in relation to environmental matters - iv.
 If the person proposing to take the action is a corporation, details of the corporation's environmental policy and planning framework must also be included - v. if the person is a body corporate that is a subsidiary of another body or company (the parent body)-the history in relation to environmental matters of the parent body and its executive officers.

-10. ECONOMIC AND SOCIAL MATTERS
+12. ECONOMIC AND SOCIAL MATTERS

 - a.
 The economic and social impacts of the action, both positive and negative, must be analysed.
-Analysis must include: - i.
-Projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies.
-Where possible, please include the total economic capital investment and economic ongoing value of the project. - ii.
-Economic and employment opportunities expected to be generated by the project (including construction and operational phases). - b.
+Analysis must include: - projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies.
+Where possible, please include the total economic capital investment and economic ongoing value of the project - ii. economic and employment opportunities expected to be generated by the project (including construction and operational phases) - iii.
+Identification, assessment and mitigation measures to reduce any potential impacts to humans from the pre-construction, construction and operation of the proposed action.
+This may include vehicle collision, noise, light and visual amenity impact. - b.
 Economic and social impacts should be considered at the local, regional and national levels.
-Details of the relevant cost and benefits of alternative options to the proposed action, as identified in section 2.3 above, should also be included.
+Details of the relevant cost and benefits of alternative options to the proposed action, as identified in Section 2.3 should also be included.

-11. PROMOTING ECOLOGICALLY SUSTAINABLE DEVELOPMENT
+13. PROMOTING ECOLOGICALLY SUSTAINABLE DEVELOPMENT